Pulisic scores, assists on Balogun goal to lead U.S. over Bolivia 2-0 in Copa America opener - WTOP News

 The 11th-ranked U.S. plays Panama on Thursday at Atlanta and closes the group against Uruguay on July 1 at Kansas City, Missouri.
 No. 84 Bolivia meets Uruguay on Thursday at East Rutherford, New Jersey, then plays Panama on July 1 at Orlando, Florida.

-A crowd of 47,873 attended the match under the retractable roof at 80,000-seat AT&T Stadium, which will host a World Cup semifinal in two years.
+A crowd of 47,873 attended the match under the retractable roof at 80,000-seat AT&T Stadium, which will host a World Cup semifinal in 2026.
 It was 97 degrees Fahrenheit outside (36 Celsius) the home of the NFL’s Dallas Cowboys at kickoff but air-conditioned inside.

-American goalkeeper Matt Turner, playing a day before his 30th birthday, had three saves in his 25th international shutout.
-The U.S. improved to 6-0 at AT&T as the Americans opened their fifth Copa America appearance, the first since reaching the semifinals as co-host in 2016.
+Playing a day before his 30th birthday, goalkeeper Matt Turner had three saves in his 25th international shutout.
+The U.S. improved to 6-0 at AT&T as the Americans opened their fifth Copa America appearance, the first since reaching the semifinals as host in 2016.

-The U.S. had 18 touches inside the attacking penalty area in the first half and Bolivia had none.
+The U.S. had 18 touches inside the attacking penalty area in the first half to Bolivia’s none.

+“I’m happy with the performance,” U.S. coach Gregg Berhalter said.
+“A lot of guys got their first Copa America game, first Copa America win, first Copa America shutout.
+And we’re in a good position.”

 Pulisic put the U.S. ahead 2:23 in, the fastest American goal in 34 competitive matches against South American opponents.
 He played a short corner kick to Tim Weah and ran toward the penalty area.
-Weah returned the ball to Pulisic, who took a touch and from just inside the area curled a right-foot shot off the outstretched fingertips of goalkeeper Guillermo Viscarra and into the far upper corner for his 30th international goal.
+Weah returned the ball to Pulisic, who took a touch and from just inside the area curled a right-foot shot off the outstretched fingertips of goalkeeper Guillermo Viscarra and into the far upper corner.

+As he approached the bench, Pulisic wanted to slow down the celebration and have someone help him find Gianni Vio, hired as U.S. set piece coach after the Americans’ restarts were largely ineffective during the previous World Cup cycle.
+Mission accomplished, Pulisic pointed with both arms into the stands.

+“He set up our set-piece play,” Pulisic said.
+“He told me before, if I get in that situation, basically shoot to the back post.
+So I just wanted to give him some credit.”

 Balogun doubled the lead when he received a pass from Pulisic, took several touches and threaded a low, left-foot shot along the ground, past defender Jesús Sagredo and inside Viscarra’s far post for his fourth goal in 13 appearances.